They’re Injecting Gold Into Eyeballs Now? The Weird Science Behind Restoring Lost Vision

 And maybe someday we will walk into a clinic and choose “nano-gold therapy” for our retinas.

 Until then, maybe just wear sunglasses, take your omega-3s, and give your screen a break once in a while.
+For the love of god, set time limits on your phone for social media apps.
+Those things will destroy lives.

 Want to Baby Your Eyes Without the Needles?